Do You Go The Extra Mile For Your Customers?

 I would be remiss if I did not mention that the service I experienced when furniture shopping that morning didn’t hit that bar.
 While I did find what I was looking for, the service paled in comparison.
 I had to wander to find assistance to get the rug I wanted down from the racks.
 I found a pendant light I loved, but they only had one in stock.
 I was informed that they had no way to check the inventory to find the matching one nearby.
 When I was at the checkout, they had left the rug thrown on the floor and a child was jumping all over it with his sneakers.
 Not the best impression.

-The point of sharing this story is that exceptional experiences are in every retailers’ reach.
+The point of sharing this story is that exceptional experiences are within every retailers’ reach.
 And they really make a difference to the customer.
 In 2018, Subaru sold its 9 millionth car in the USA to a loyal customer that was buying his 9th Subaru.
 And they celebrated with fanfare and #9 balloons.
 The brand is known for its sentimental commercials that show cars being passed down from generation to generation.
 They have cult-like brand loyalty.
 And isn’t that what every brand wants?
 Every brand desires repeat customers and evangelists who proudly display their “Badge of Ownership.”
 My boyfriend and I both told the same friend about the exceptional service we experienced that day and now I am sharing it with all of you.
 This story is not about technology.
 It’s not about flashy bells and whistles.
 It’s about the core of customer experience.
-Nothing they did that morning is out of any retailers reach.
+Nothing they did that morning is out of any retailer’s reach.
 It’s about going the extra mile to make sure your customers have a great day.
 You can do it too.